A Princess Eating Fruit by Edmund Dulac

 Other art prints by Edmund Dulac

-The Wreck, from Circe Famous Characters from Fairy Tales The Snow Queen Laideronnette Kissed and Embraced the Good Fairy Protectress, Illustration from the French Fairytale The Green Serpent, from Edmund Dulac Illustration for The Russian fairytale Firebird A Princess Riding on a Camel If the Dessert Were My Home, Then Would I Let the World Go By The Prince took a carriage drawn by three great frogs with great big wings.
-Truitonne came out mysteriously by a little door, illustration from the French fairytale The Blue Bird, from Edmund Dulac The Flying Horse (illustration for the story of the enchanted horse from the Some of the Forty Thieves, Illustration from Princess Rosetta The sleeping beauty: an old fee leans over the crib of the princess and curses her, c.1910 I Never Saw Sewing So Small Behold the Reward of those Who Meddle in Other People
+Circe Famous Characters from Fairy Tales The Wreck, from If the Dessert Were My Home, Then Would I Let the World Go By The Captive Princess, Serbia After she had done her work she would sing and play, from When Grannmia Saw Her Strange Lover, She Alone Remained Calm and Courageous The Flying Horse (illustration for the story of the enchanted horse from the Bluebeard, 1910 Cinderella: The Young Cinderella Sitting Among the Ashes in the Chimney, c.1910 Laideronnette Kissed and Embraced the Good Fairy Protectress, Illustration from the French Fairytale The Green Serpent, from Edmund Dulac The Little Mermaid - in The Prince took a carriage drawn by three great frogs with great big wings.
+Truitonne came out mysteriously by a little door, illustration from the French fairytale The Blue Bird, from Edmund Dulac Illustration for The Russian fairytale Firebird The sleeping beauty: an old fee leans over the crib of the princess and curses her, c.1910

 Discover more works by Edmund Dulac